Electric Longboard V2 (AT)

 I starting this project to build a better product.
 Based on the knowledge gained and lesson's learned from building and riding my old custom board for about a year, I wanted to improve upon my electric longboard building journey with another iteration.
 My v1 build was incomplete in terms of aesthetics.
 This new board should look like a complete, well thought out, beautiful product.
 I took inspiration from Disney's Tron.

-The goal of this project was to build an upgrade my own v1 board.
-I wanted to optimize my new board based on my own user experience.
+The goal of this project was to build an upgrade for my own v1 board.
+I wanted to optimize the board based on my own user experience.
 I found that I wanted to change aspects of my old board as follows:

 Faster top speed